Today marks 20 years since I joined Nielsen! Because of the

 as his running-mate.
 Ryan is a self-proclaimed “policy wonk” who can’t even

-handle basic mathematics and devoutly worships at the altar of
+handle basic mathematics and devoutly worships at the altar of voodoo economics.
+He

 has also constantly lied about subjects important and banal, from whether he requested